standardhealth/cimpl-doc/docs/about.md

 CIMPL (**C**linical **I**nformation **M**odeling **P**rofiling **L**anguage) is a specially-designed language for defining clinical information models.
 It is simple and compact, with tools to produce [Fast Healthcare Interoperability Resources (FHIR)](https://www.hl7.org/fhir/overview.html) profiles, extensions and implementation guides (IG).
 Because it is a _language_, written in text statements, CIMPL encourages distributed, team-based development using conventional source-code control tools such as Github.
 CIMPL provides tooling that enables you to define a model once, and publish that model to multiple versions of FHIR.

-CIMPL is open source and free for public use.
+CIMPL is open source under Apache 2.0 license, and free for public use.

 If you have questions, comments, or need help, please contact the CIMPL team on the [CIMPL FHIR chat channel](https://chat.fhir.org/#narrow/stream/197290-cimpl), or log an issue on the [CIMPL Jira Issue Tracker](https://standardhealthrecord.atlassian.net/secure/BrowseProjects.jspa).